message/iata/ID.md

 - passengers with a diplomatic or service visa and an invitation letter issued by an Indonesian Ministry;
 - airline crew transiting without disembarking the aircraft.
 6. Passengers are subject to COVID-19 PCR test upon arrival and quarantine for 8 days.
 7. A completed "electronic health awareness card (e-HAC)" must be presented upon arrival.
-The card can be obtained before departure at <a href="https://inahac.kemkes.go.id/">https://inahac.kemkes.go.id/</a> or through the "Pedulilindungi" mobile app.
+The card can be obtained before departure through the "Pedulilindungi" mobile app.
 8. Airline crew with a crew ID card are visa exempt if they are listed in the General Declaration and wearing uniform.
 9. Deadhead crew will be given an entry stamp.
 They must:
 - have a valid crew ID card or crew member certificate;